acima-credit/cron_zone_converter/README.md

 # CronZoneConverter

-## Translate local Cron lines into UTC time
+## Translate local Cron lines into any time zone

-The objective of this gem is to translate a single cron line in a time zone into a single/multiple cron line/s in UTC time.
+The objective of this gem is to translate a single cron line in a time zone into a single/multiple cron line/s into any time zone (defaults to UTC).

 ## Usage